friendica/friendica-addons/gravatar/README.md

         [system]
 		addon = ...,gravatar

-You can add two configuration variables for the addon:
+You can add two configuration variables for the addon to the config/addon.ini.php file:

         [gravatar]
 		default_avatar = identicon